cmdr2/liteflow/README.md

 ## Why write code as a workflow?
 1. It's easy to visualize the logic of a complex system, at a single glance.
-2. Each module can be unit-tested, and focus on doing just one thing.
+2. Each module can be unit-tested, and can focus on doing just one thing.
 3. Non-technical users can write/modify the workflow logic, using visual programming.
 Maybe someone will write a visual programming plugin for liteflow, that produces liteflow-compatible workflow code?

 ## Example: Implement the workflow modules
+The workflow has been defined in the [example](#example) above.

-Now, let's write an example implementation of the workflow modules.
+Now, let's write an example implementation for each of the workflow modules.
 In this example, `MyTask1` emits `"event_x"` or `"event_y"` at random.
 This will result in one of the two branches getting executed each time the workflow is run.

 ```py
 from liteflow import Module, Event